EudyContreras/Indicator-Effect-View/README.md

 ## About:

-**APIs** offered by **Rippple EFfect**.
+In code **APIs** offered by **Rippple View**.

 The ripple effect has a high number of apis that give full control of how the ripple is shown to the user.

 #### In Code Code methods:
 |APIs | Description|